SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 For migrations expected to run more than two weeks of active replication (including any CDC parallel-running window), DMS Serverless typically saves 15 to 35 percent versus provisioned.
 For migrations that complete within a single weekend cutover window, provisioned dms.r5.large or larger is typically cheaper.

-For most production migrations the free tier covers the planning and testing phase but not the production cutover.
-A typical pattern: use the free dms.t3.micro for source schema discovery and small-scale testing, then provision a larger dms.r5.large or dms.c5 for the production full-load and CDC.
-The free tier still meaningfully reduces the tooling cost for first-time AWS migrations.
+For most production migrations the free allowance covers the planning and testing phase but not the production cutover.
+A typical pattern: use a free or credit-funded dms.t3.micro for source schema discovery and small-scale testing, then provision a larger dms.r5.large or dms.c5 for the production full-load and CDC.
+Either way the free tier meaningfully reduces the tooling cost for first-time AWS migrations.

 Full-load vs CDC vs ongoing replication